-- .1 areas above zone 1 over the full breadth and length of the ship to a height of 6 above the deepest load waterline (for ships operating in the oil spill); - .2 internal areas of cargo compartments and tanks, slop tanks, cargo piping, transfer systems of recovered petroleum products having a flash point >60 °C and their ventilation systems; - .3 areas on open deck or semi-enclosed spaces 4 m beyond the cylinder and 4 m beyond the sphere with the radius of 6 m defined in 19.2.3.2.2.7; - .4 areas or spaces within 2 m of the areas defined in 19.2.3.2.2.6. - 19.2.3.2.4 Spaces and areas not included in zones 0, 1 and 2 are considered safe. - 19.2.3.3 Enclosed spaces having direct access to or other openings into areas listed under 19.2.3.2.2.10 are not regarded as dangerous if provision is made for two self-closing gastight doors forming an air lock and, additionally, for mechanical supply ventilation with air suction from locations outside dangerous zones. - 19.2.3.4 In the case of ships operating in the oil spill, entrances, ventilation openings (both for suction and discharge) and other openings of safe spaces such as accommodation, service spaces and machinery spaces, control stations and wheelhouse, which have no gastight closures, shall not be located more than 6 m below the deepest waterline and, under all circumstances, shall be outside dangerous zones.
+- .1 areas above zone 1 over the full breadth and length of the ship to a height of 6 above the deepest load waterline (for ships operating in the oil spill); - .2 internal areas of cargo compartments and tanks, slop tanks, cargo piping, transfer systems of recovered petroleum products having a flash point >60 °C and their ventilation systems; - .3 areas on open deck or semi-enclosed spaces 4 m beyond the cylinder and 4 m beyond the sphere with the radius of 6 m defined in 19.2.3.2.2.7; - .4 areas or spaces within 2 m of the areas defined in 19.2.3.2.2.6. - .5 areas on the open deck above cargo compartments and tanks where unlimited natural ventilation is provided, over the full breadth of the ship and 3 m fore and aft of their boundary bulkheads up to a height of 2,4 m above the deck around enclosed and semi-enclosed spaces of area 1. - 19.2.3.2.4 Spaces and areas not included in zones 0, 1 and 2 are considered safe. - 19.2.3.3 Enclosed spaces having direct access to or other openings into areas listed under 19.2.3.2.2.10 and 19.2.3.2.3.5 are not regarded as dangerous if provision is made for two self-closing gastight doors forming an air lock and, additionally, for mechanical supply ventilation with air suction from locations outside dangerous zones. - 19.2.3.4 In the case of ships operating in the oil spill, entrances, ventilation openings (both for suction and discharge) and other openings of safe spaces such as accommodation, service spaces and machinery spaces, control stations and wheelhouse, which have no gastight closures, shall not be located more than 6 m below the deepest waterline and, under all circumstances, shall be outside dangerous zones.